pygments/pygments/doc/docs/lexerdevelopment.rst

     $ make mapfiles

-To test the new lexer, store an example file with the proper extension as ``tests/examplefiles/<alias>/example.*``.
+To test the new lexer, store an example file in ``tests/examplefiles/<alias>``.
 For example, to test your ``DiffLexer``, add a ``tests/examplefiles/diff/example.diff`` containing a sample diff output.
-To (re)generate the lexer output which the file is checked against, use the command ``pytest tests/examplefiles --update-goldens``.
+To (re)generate the lexer output which the file is checked against, use the command ``pytest tests/examplefiles/diff --update-goldens``.

 Now you can use ``python -m pygments`` from the current root of the checkout to render your example to HTML: